Vigan: Ciudad Fernandina de Vigan

+Philippine Revolution and American Occupation

 During the Philippine Revolution, revolutionary forces under Manuel Tinio, supported by the Ilocano rebels, attacked and defeated the Spanish colonial forces and captured the city in the Siege of Vigan.
 During the Philippine–American War, American forces led by Commander McCracken and Lt.
-Col. James Parker occupied the town in Nov.
-1899.
+Col. James Parker occupied the town in November 1899.

+World War II

 At the start of World War II, Vigan was one of the first places in the Philippines invaded by Japan on December 10, 1941.
 In 1945, combined U.S. and Philippine Commonwealth ground troops, aided by Ilocano resistance fighters, defeated the Japanese Imperial forces and liberated Vigan.

+UNESCO World Heritage City

 In 1999, Vigan was listed by UNESCO as the best preserved example of Spanish colonial towns in Asia.
 Its architecture is the conglomeration of cultural elements from the Philippines, China, and Spain, making it unique in the world.

 Recent history

 Cityhood

 On December 27, 2000, then President Joseph Estrada signed Republic Act No. 8988, that "revalidated and recognized" Vigan's city status granted by virtue of the Royal Decree of September 7, 1757, issued by Ferdinand VI, King of Spain.
 This legislation serves as Vigan's present city charter.
 The charter did not provide a clause for a plebiscite and the law took effect in January 2001.